 Celebrity Silhouette launched a year later, in July 2011, and is slightly bigger, coming in at 400 tons more, and longer -- by six feet.
-It carries 2,886 passengers across 15 decks, with 17 additional cabins across different categories.
+It carries 2,995 passengers across 16 decks.

-Celebrity makes great store of dining onboard and you'll find all the old favourites -- Murano, QSine and Tuscan Grille, as well as a suites-passengers-only restaurant Luminae and Sushi on 5 (which replaces the original Bistro on 5) -- onboard both ships.
+Celebrity makes great store of dining onboard and you'll find all the old favourites -- Murano, Qsine and Tuscan Grille, as well as the suites-passengers-only restaurant, Luminae; and for AquaClass passengers, Blu; as well as Sushi on 5 onboard both ships.

-However, there are two extra dining spots on Silhouette vs Eclipse, both of which can be found on the top deck:
+However, there are two additional dining spots on Silhouette, both of which are located on the top deck.

-Nearby you'll find The Porch, which is modelled after a private deck in the Hamptons and also overlooks the Lawn.
-It's open for lunch and dinner only and offers an exclusively seafood menu for a fee of $30 per person.
+Nearby you'll find The Porch, which is modelled after a private backyard deck you might find in the Hamptons and also overlooks the Lawn.
+It's open for lunch and dinner only and offers an exclusively seafood menu for a fee of $35 per person.
 The signature Seafood Tower carries an additional $5 fee.

 Entertainment and Bars

-All the bars and drinking venues are the same, except one -- Gastro Bar, on Eclipse.
-Blink and you'll miss it; Gastro Bar forms part of the Passport Bar, found on both ships, and in reality is a well-stocked fridge of craft beers.
+Gastro Bar forms part of the Passport Bar, found on both ships, and in reality is a well-stocked fridge of craft beers.
 You'll also find a beer menu, and a sommelier.
-The Gastro Bar also offers food, such as small plates of cold cuts ($8) and larger plates of items like beer-battered cod and chips ($10) which you can wash down with one of the 45 different beers.
+The Gastro Bar also offers food for an extra cost, such as small plates of cold cuts and larger plates of items like beer-battered cod and chips, which you can wash down with one of the 45 different beers.

-On Silhouette, this section has been given over to the Lawn Club Grill (see above), and the public area in front has been turned into a for-fee exclusive spot, with eight expensive "alcoves" (private cabana rentals), which passengers hire for the day.
-Although there are still two strips of lawn either side of the ship that have not been cordoned off, this area significantly reduces the lawn space available for everyone else.
-The cabanas also break up the space, making the area feel less like a park and more like two strips of grass.
+On Silhouette, this section has been given over to the Lawn Club Grill (see Dining above), and the public area in front has been turned into a for-fee area, with eight expensive "alcoves" (private cabana rentals), which passengers hire for the day.
+The installation of a large TV screen gives the space a tiny egalitarian aspect, as does the fact that the Alcoves are rarely used.